 Harbor Haven always has a staff person monitoring the entrance/exit of all vehicles and individuals on the premises.
 Should the need arise for you to pick up /drop off your child at times other than arrival/dismissal, please be understanding when questioned by our security monitor.
 We utilize a walkie-talkie system to immediately communicate any concerns.

 Our staff wears the same Harbor Haven staff t-shirts, so that they are instantly recognizable to all of us.
 All Harbor Haven staff members undergo thorough criminal background checks and are checked through the national sex offenders registry.The front door to the building is locked and monitored by security staff.
 The Harbor Haven children and staff enter and exit through a side door, at which a staff member is always present.

 Harbor Haven will only release a child to a parent or legal guardian.
 If the staff member releasing the child, (typically the director, assistant director, supervisor) does not know the parent, we will ask for picture identification.
 Please do not feel insulted if we do this.
-If someone other than a parent will be picking up your child, please send, fax or e-mail a written note to the office.
+If someone other than a parent will be picking up your child, please send a written note or email to the office.
 Please give a code word to that person and to us.
 We will then ask the person to show us proper identification (photo ID) as well as the code word, before releasing the child.